 Slope failures can cause devastating landslides that can be dangerous to the pipeline as well as to the surrounding areas.
 These failures are costly and time-consuming to fix as well.
-Because of this, the best way to deal with a slope failure is to stop it from failing altogether.
+Because of this, the best way to deal with a slope failure is to prevent it from failing in the first place.

 This is done through continuous monitoring of the slopes along the ROW.
-Most companies will use UAVs to do this but manned aircraft, satellites, and ground inspections can be used to monitor slopes as well.
+Most companies will use UAVs to do this.
+But manned aircraft, satellites, and ground inspections can also be used to monitor slopes.

 Typically, a UAV will be used in concert with advanced software programs that detect any changes to the area.
 If the software detects a change to one of the slopes, inspectors can be sent to the area to make an assessment and to determine what, if anything, needs to be done.
 When a problem is found, repair crews can be sent to the area to fix the slope before any issues arise.

-A professional pipeline right-of-way maintenance crew should be able to quickly make these repairs so that the pipeline operations do not have to be interrupted for any extended periods of time.
+A professional pipeline right-of-way maintenance crew should be able to quickly make these repairs so that the pipeline operations don’t have to be interrupted for an extended period.
 This is why it’s so critical to have a right-of-way maintenance plan in place before any damages occur.

-Stormwater run-off can cause damage to the ROW as well as the surrounding areas.
+Stormwater run-off can cause damage to the ROW as well as to the surrounding areas.
 One of the main reasons for this is that stormwater run-off often leads to soil erosion.
-Soil erosion can lead to landslips as well as flooding.
+Soil erosion can, in turn, lead to landslips as well as flooding.

 This isn’t just a problem for the ROW either.
-Stormwater run-off can flood nearby areas and can make it difficult or even impossible to access the pipeline that the ROW was made to protect.
+Stormwater run-off can flood nearby areas, making it difficult or even impossible to access the pipeline that the ROW was made to protect.

 Additionally, stormwater runoff can be dangerous to nearby bodies of water.
 This water can often contaminate local lakes and rivers.
 A well-built ROW will account for stormwater runoff so that it is not an issue.
-However, weather conditions, natural disasters, and human intervention can all have an effect on the way water runs through a ROW.
+However, weather conditions, natural disasters, and human intervention can all affect the way water runs through a ROW.

 Over time, a ROW can become damaged and the flow of water can change.
 When this happens, it is the responsibility of the ROW maintenance and repair crews to fix these problems.